Here are the 3 Factors to Consider When Planning a Capsule Wardrobe:

 - hats, headbands, and hair clips

-- bold lipstick, eyeshadow, or blush
+- bold lipstick, eyeshadow, or nail polish

 So we’ve reached the end of my first published guide on dressing for your body.
 I hope you’ve found it helpful.
 What other topics should I write about next?